 There are many other Georgian houses of this kind in the upper part of the present town away from the river bank.
 Here the new town emerged and rapidly expanded on the previously undeveloped gorse and grass land to the north.
-Most of the extensive developments took place between the late 1760s and 1827 and probably inspired the famed North East architect, John Dobson who was born in the town (at the Pineapple Inn) in 1787 and lived his formative years as the town began to grow.
+Most of the extensive developments took place between the late 1760s and 1827 and probably inspired the famed North East architect, John Dobson who was born in the town (at the Pineapple Inn) in 1787 as he lived here during his formative years as the town began to grow.

 A series of new thoroughfares led up from the riverside into the new town with a notable example being Howard Street.
 Here there are still many Georgian houses interspersed with some modern ones that stay in keeping with the general feel of the street.

 Howard Street culminates in the extensive Northumberland Square.
 This square, centred upon a tree-lined park is slightly smaller than Dockwray Square but was a more successful development.
 It retains its charming original Georgian/Regency era houses on three sides.
-A fourth side is partly bordered but not intrusively so by a more modern library-cum-council services building and the neighbouring very subtle entrance to the Beacon Shopping Centre.
+A fourth side is partly bordered, but not intrusively so, by a more modern library-cum-council services building and the neighbouring very subtle entrance to the Beacon Shopping Centre.

-Returning to the riverside we have to imagine times past when the Tyne at North Shields would have been a sea of sailing ships in days long gone and just as busy in later times when iron ships first emerged.
+Returning to the riverside we have to imagine times past when the Tyne at North Shields would have been a ‘sea’ of sailing ships in days long gone and just as busy in later times when iron ships first emerged.
 Ships can still occasionally be seen coming and going from Tyne Dock to the south and smaller craft from the Royal Quays Marina.

 Sea Port in Song